IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 One useful UI widget which can help you keep your canvas clean is the Align widget.
 You can access the Align widget by selecting multiple components at the same time and clicking on one of the options found in the dashed outline that surrounds your selected components.
-You can align left, vertical center, right, or top, horizontal center, bottom, or distribute components equally through this interface.
-When first starting out, you may find that these tools sometimes get in the way (it is possible to make the mistake of collapsing several components on top of each other).
-However, with a little practice these tools can be invaluable as you begin to structure graphs which are readable and comprehensible.
+You can align by left|vertical center|right or top|horizontal center|bottom or distribute selected items equally using this interface.
+When first starting out, you may find that these tools sometimes get in the way (perhaps collapsing components on top of each other by mistake) but Edit->Undo minimizes the cost of learning to use them.
+A little practicing with these invaluable tools will help you construct a readable, comprehensible file.

 ![IMAGE](images/1-1-2/1-1-2_009-align-widget.png)
 >1.
 Align right.